-Medical cannabis was finally legalized in West Virginia in April 2017.
-However, due to bureaucratic holdups, the program still isn’t up and running, and medical marijuana sales have been delayed until at least the spring of 2021.
-There are currently no open dispensaries, so you can’t buy medical cannabis just yet.
+Medical cannabis was legalized in West Virginia in April 2017.
+However, due to bureaucratic holdups, the program still isn’t up and running, and medical marijuana sales were delayed until the spring of 2021.
+Now medical marijuana is available for purchase in West Virginia.

 If you have a qualifying condition, getting an MMJ card will allow you to get effective treatment under the supervision of a physician, gain access to licensed dispensaries, and gain legal protection from possessing, transporting, and consuming medical cannabis products.

 There are three basic steps to getting a medical marijuana card in West Virginia

 - Determine Your Eligibility: You’ll need to meet basic requirements and be diagnosed with a qualifying medical condition to be eligible to apply.

 - Register with the Bureau and Get a Written Certification: A licensed physician in West Virginia will need to provide an official written certification.

 - Register for an MMJ card: You’ll then submit your application and registration fee to the West Virginia Department of Health and Human Resources.